Variational Quantum Algorithms: Applications

 \section{Applications}

 One of the main advantages of the VQA paradigm is that it allows for task-oriented programming.
 That is, VQAs provide a framework that can be used to tackle a wide array of tasks.
 This has lead to VQAs being proposed for essentially all applications envisioned for quantum computers, and in fact, it has been shown that VQAs allow for universal quantum computing~\cite{biamonte2019universal}.
-Their versatility makes the field of VQAs a thriving and fast-moving one, where new VQAs architectures are regularly being proposed and where existing algorithms are constantly being improved upon.
 In this section we provide an overview of some of the main applications of VQAs and their state-of-the implementation.
+These applications are also summarized in Figure~\ref{fig:Appli}.
+We also refer the reader to Section~\ref{sec:5} for an overview of applications where VQAs can be potentially used to obtain a quantum advantage.